unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 and user friendly RESTful APIs.
 At some point in the discussion we discussed what idempotency is and what it actually guarantees.
-That triggered my curiosity and I wanted to explore deeper into idempotency and how we could create APIs that could guarantee that updates were safe even in a largely distributed and concurrent environment.
+That triggered my curiosity and I wanted to explore deeper into idempotency and how to create APIs design that could guarantee that updates are safe even in a largely distributed and concurrent environment.

-This post is a summary of the two lessons I learned about idempotency.
+This post is a result of that exploration and includes two lessons I learned about idempotency that I want to share with you.

-## Safe vs Idempotent HTTP Methods
+## The HTTP Spec: Safe vs Idempotent
 First, let us take a step back and take a look at two important properties of HTTP methods: Safe and Idempotent.